trans-stat/.github/profile/README.md

 ## About us
-TAS provides managed services consulting specializing in modern web technologies built with cutting-edge methodologies, and delivered in Software as a Service.
+TAS provides managed services consulting specializing in modern web technologies built with cutting-edge methodologies and delivered in Software as a Service.

 ## Our team